Introduction: The Complex World of NAD and Its Precursors

 NAD+ and Age-Related Decline:

-Several studies have documented that NAD+ levels decrease with age, which may affect cellular metabolism and repair.
+Several studies document that NAD+ levels decrease with age, which may affect cellular metabolism and repair.
 However, evidence regarding the direct impact of NAD+ supplementation on extending lifespan or significantly improving health span remains limited.

 Effects of NR and NMN: